dbsystel/postgresql-partman-container/README.md

+---
+⚠️ **Breaking Change (August 2025):**

+The base image has been switched from Bitnami to the official [postgres](https://hub.docker.com/_/postgres) image.
+This may affect existing workflows, configurations, and environment variables.
+Support for PostgreSQL 13 has also been dropped.
+For more information, see [Pull Request #32](https://github.com/dbsystel/postgresql-partman-container/pull/32).
+---

 # PostgreSQL container image with pg_partman

 This repo is meant to provide an OCI (Docker) container image that is based on the official [postgres](https://hub.docker.com/_/postgres) image in the alpine variant, that comes preinstalled with the [pg_partman](https://github.com/pgpartman/pg_partman) and [pg_jobmon](https://github.com/omniti-labs/pg_jobmon) PostgreSQL extensions.